TomAnthony/queue/README.md

 ## Intro

-Queue is a simple pair of scripts that allows you to delay executing a command in one session until a specific command in another session completes.
+Queue is a simple command that allows you to defer executing a command in one session until a specified command in another session completes.

 For example, you may want to run a `make` command in one session and then have two other sessions run commands when make is complete.